c3lang/c3-web/src/content/docs/references/build-system/commands.md

 Use the `--template` to select a template.
 The following are built in:

-- `default` - the default template, produces an executable.
+- `exe` - the default template, produces an executable.
-- `lib` - template for producing a library.
+- `static-lib` - template for producing a static library.
-- `staticlib` - template for producing a static library.
+- `dynamic-lib` - template for producing a dynamic library.

 It is also possible to give the path to a custom template.